 5. Get comfortable with being uncomfortable!

 Ohhhh, how this is such a game-changer.
-Once you start telling yourself that things are happening FOR you and not AGAINST you, your whole life will start to change.
+Once you tell yourself that things are happening FOR you and not AGAINST you, your whole life will start to change.
 The biggest rewards are on the other side of fear and outside of your comfort zone.